tekumara/notes/ripgrep.md

 `--files` prints the names of any files that would be searched, without actually performing the search.
 This is useful to determine whether a particular file is being searched or not.

+`--no-heading` output filename per match, rather than heading.
+Good from navigation from the terminal to a vscode tab.

 ### Ripgrep appears to ignore top-level folder

 If ripgrep isn't searching files it's probably because its obeying a `.gitignore` directive.